Definition

 Communicating a Defense of Biblical Authority

-Several approached are effective if applied correctly, and in our view, carry more weight with non-Christians than the inductive argument above.
+Several approaches are effective if applied correctly, and in our view, carry more weight with non-Christians than the inductive argument above.